Plans to demolish buildings in Leith for major new student housing development

-Edinburgh student housing: Plans to demolish buildings in Leith's Arthurs Street for major student housing development
+Edinburgh student housing: Plans to demolish buildings in Leith's Arthur Street for major student housing development

 Planning sought for 112 student residences in Leith conservation area